 This can be tricky.
 There is nothing that bugs me more than wasting food or leftovers from the fridge.
 Some recipes my family devours and we have no leftovers and other recipes we have a lot left over.
 This takes trial and error to see what works best for your family.
 We definitely always have a scrounge night each week!
-On any soups, stews, or any one pot meal, I usually always double as they are so good leftover the next day.
+On any soups, stews, or any one-pot meal, I usually always double as they are so good leftover the next day.

 6. Theme Nights

 This is a great option if you like redundancy, simplicity, and consistency.
 I currently don’t do this, but know it works for a lot of people!
-Examples of this would be: Meatless Mondays, Taco Tuesdays, Leftover Wednesdays, Chicken Thursday, etc.
+Examples of this would be Meatless Mondays, Taco Tuesdays, Leftover Wednesdays, Chicken Thursday, etc.

 7. Picky Eaters

 Please do NOT be intimidated or feel hopeless if you have picky eaters.
 I have a couple of kids that can be picky eaters so I get it!
 You work hard to prepare a meal and they turn their nose up at it.
-Here is what I’ve learned in this.
+Here is what I’ve learned from this.